Equipment and Technology for CNC Machining Prototype Parts: A Complete Guide

 4. Optimizing CNC Prototyping: Tips for Efficiency

 Prototyping often involves multiple iterations—so efficiency matters.
-Here are four practical tips to reduce lead times, reducir los costos, and improve prototype quality.
+Here are four practical tips to reduce lead times, reducir costos, and improve prototype quality.

 Prototype Optimization Strategies

-3. Reuse Tooling Across Iterations: Label tools by material (P.EJ., “Aluminum End Mill #1”) and store them in a organized rack.
+3. Reuse Tooling Across Iterations: Label tools by material (p.ej., “Aluminum End Mill #1”) and store them in a organized rack.
 Reusing tools cuts setup time and ensures consistency between prototype versions.

-La perspectiva de la tecnología de Yigu
+La perspectiva de la tecnología Yigu

 Preguntas frecuentes